pi-hole/pi-hole/README.md

 3. `http://pi.hole/` (when using Pi-hole as your DNS server)

 ## Faster-than-light Engine
-The FTLDNS[™](https://pi-hole.net/trademark-rules-and-brand-guidelines/) is a lightweight, purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily integrated into your own projects.
+FTLDNS[™](https://pi-hole.net/trademark-rules-and-brand-guidelines/) is a lightweight, purpose-built daemon used to provide statistics needed for the Web Interface, and its API can be easily integrated into your own projects.
 As the name implies, FTLDNS does this all *very quickly*!

 Some of the statistics you can integrate include:
 * Total number of domains being blocked